-Because of its supposed "wokeness", Bumble attracts an inordinate number of softbois who will talk a big talk about smashing the patriarchy but won't smash, haha, anything else.
+Because of its supposed "wokeness," Bumble attracts an inordinate number of softbois who will talk a big talk about smashing the patriarchy but won't smash, haha, anything else.

 Those notifications with messages like "You made the first move!
 Girl power!" or "63 likes, any one of them could be amazing!" are useless.
 If I have to be notified about anything to do with a dating app, it should only be that someone very, very rich wants to go very, very down on me.

-N.B If you’re a rep from any of these apps please don’t delete my account.
+By the way: If you’re a rep from any of these apps please don’t delete my account.
 I love you really and don’t want to die alone.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.

 Follow Helen Meriel Thomas on Twitter.